DC Water Mobilizing Construction Site at Canal Road NW Entrance of Georgetown University

 Project Scope and Timeline

-At this location, DC Water will construct a drop shaft and an underground facility that connect the existing sewer infrastructure to the Potomac River Tunnel to capture combined sewage and stormwater from overflowing into the river and divert it for treatment.
+At this location, DC Water will construct a drop shaft and an underground facility to connect the existing sewer infrastructure to the Potomac River Tunnel to capture combined sewage and stormwater from overflowing into the river and divert it for treatment.

-Increased construction activity, equipment, and personnel in the area are expected for the duration of the project which is scheduled to be completed in 2030.
+Increased construction activity, equipment, and personnel in the area are expected for the duration of the project, which is scheduled to be completed in 2030.

 - Work hours: 7 a.m. to 7 p.m., Monday through Friday